-Everyone is responsible for annual federal income taxes and that number is based on your tax bracket.
-In other words, depending on what you or you + your spouse (depending on how you file) make each year, you fall into what’s called a tax bracket.
+Everyone is responsible for annual federal income taxes and how much you owe is based on your tax bracket.
+In other words, how much you or you + your spouse (depending on how you file) make each year determines which tax bracket you fall into.

-This is only a guide to help you in determining your own pricing and goals!
-Also, these tax brackets are subject to change so always be familiar with the current charts as these categories determine what you’ll pay.
+This is only a guide to help you determine your own pricing and goals!
+Also, these tax brackets are subject to change, so always be familiar with the current one so you know what you will pay.

 The reason why this is SO important is because it comes out of your calculations:

 Well, that’s not enough!
 You HAVE to consider taxes!
-In order to do so you take your “gross income” of $50,000 and subtract your BUSINESS (not PERSONAL) expenses to determine your “net” income.
+To do so, take your “gross income” of $50,000 and subtract your BUSINESS (not PERSONAL) expenses to determine your “net” income.